monktastic/no-more-contempt/scratch/endless-summary.md

 This is not just a wacky religious idea: it seems that everyone who introspects carefully enough eventually perceives this "distributed malevolent entity" which has a kind of intelligence and volition of its own that, even if not _literally_ true, explain its seemingly-coordinated behavior far more accurately than if ours were independent.

-It is the primordial "evil global conspiracy," and it lives in all of our minds.
-Every attempt to maliciously subdue it "out there" just strengthens it, because such behavior is only ever initiated by it, even though it makes us believe that it was initiated by us.
 Contempt is its most insidious tool precisely because it appears to be the most unmistakably righteous.

 There may well be groups of particularly darkened people who conspire to cause great harm, but their existence wouldn't be possible if the rest of us weren't feeding the source — and conversely, it is _inevitable_ given that we are. **We must hold such people accountable**, but when we do this with contempt, we are injecting more evil into the world.
 It _will_ find a way to manifest somewhere, though we will disown all complicity for it.